kaygun/2022-Fall-381E/README.md

 ## Cheating

 Passing someone else's code or text as your own is cheating, or worse yet, theft.
 Copying code with variable names changed is another lazy form of cheating.
-Depending on severity of the situation, I may even repo rt you to the university.
+Depending on severity of the situation, I may even report you to the university.
 In short, don't do it.

 # Weekly Course Plan